Springerle/py-generic-project/docs/installing.rst

-`PEX files`_ are **P**\ ython **Ex**\ ecutable ZIP files, a format that contains a full distribution of a Python application in a single archive (just like exectable JARs for Java).
+`PEX files`_ are **P**\ ython **Ex**\ ecutable ZIP files, a format that contains a full distribution of a Python application in a single archive (just like executable JARs for Java).
 PEX files can be targeted at a specific platform and Python version, but might also support multiple runtime environments.
 Consult the documentation of your application for further guidance.